-- Use a Harness - "Consider using a dog harness specifically designed for hiking or running, such as the Go-Tech Adventure Harness with a v-neck design," recommends Dr. O'Dell.
+"Consider using a dog harness specifically designed for hiking or running, such as the Journey Air Harness or the Go-Tech Adventure Harness with a V-neck design," recommends Dr. O'Dell.
 "These types of harnesses distribute force when the dog is pulling or you both are unsteady on uneven terrain.
 This harness also has a back handle which can help you lift your pup over a log or help him along a rocky scramble."

-- Protect her Paws - If you are doing a long or especially rugged hike, you should consider dog booties or putting balm like Musher's Secret on your pup's pads.
+If you are doing a long or especially rugged hike, you should consider dog boots or putting balm like Musher's Secret on your pup's pads.

 For more ideas on what to bring, check out or Dog Hiking Checklist